 - Requires only two partners to form.

-4. One Person Company (OPC) Registration Certificate
+4. One Person Company (OPC) Registration

-A One Person Company Registration Certificate is designed for single entrepreneurs who wish to enjoy the benefits of limited liability while retaining complete control over the company.
+A One Person Company Registration is designed for single entrepreneurs who wish to enjoy the benefits of limited liability while retaining complete control over the company.

 - Allows single ownership of the company.